OmniLayer/spec/AssetIssuanceStandard.md

 A web page may include the definition for one or more types of bitcoin asset.
 Each asset definition is enclosed within an element with class `bitcoin-asset`.
 Each field in the definition uses an HTML element with a class prefixed by `bitcoin-asset-`, for example `bitcoin-asset-name`.
 Asset definition web pages should take care to ensure that these elements are properly closed and nested, so they won't cause fragile HTML parsers to choke.

-Asset definition web pages must use UTF-8 encoding and their raw HTML (excluding externally referenced assets) must be no larger than 1 MB in size.
+Asset definition web pages must use UTF-8 encoding and their source HTML (excluding externally referenced assets) must be no larger than 1 MB in size.

 ### Example